mandeep24/pygame/README.md

 # pygame
-A pygame I am still in the progress of working on
+A pygame I am still in the progress of working on.
+I will load all the appropiate files once I have completed this project